Zytronium/satire_dev_blog/src/data/posts/i-wasted-hours-doomscrolling-instead-of-programming/content.md

 previously doing.
 I just blanked out.
 I couldn't remember for the life of me what I was doing before I started doomscrolling.
 I seriously have no clue what I was trying to do.
 I don't even remember what I was looking at on Reddit, let alone what I was attempting to program into my website.
-I can't even as my AI assistant what I was doing because I didn't take notes on what I had planned, and since I use Linux, Copilot wasn't there to save the day with all the information it got from spying on me before I started doomscrolling.
+I can't even ask my AI assistant what I was doing because I didn't take notes on what I had planned, and since I use Linux, Copilot wasn't there to save the day with all the information it got from spying on me before I started doomscrolling.